Achilles Tendon Pain: Causes, Symptoms

 Several conditions can lead to nerve pain.
 Understanding the cause is essential because it guides effective treatment and management.

-Common causes of nerve pain include:
+Common causes of nerves pain include:

 • Nerve compression: Caused by herniated discs, bone spurs, tight muscles or scar tissue. pressing on nerves